rockfireredmoon/sparkplayer-eartheternal-installer/README.md

 ### Pre-requisites

+ * NSIS (NullSoft Install System)
  * Java Runtime
  * Ant
- * sparkplayer-eartheternal module (requests will be considered).
+ * sparkplayer-eartheternal module valkals_shadow branch (requests will be considered).
 This should be checked-out in the same parent folder as this module.

 ### Procedure